This article has been updated from a previous version.

 There’s a mixture of federal, provincial, and municipal laws that apply to you on the road.
 These are intended to reduce collisions and keep everyone safe.
 If you’re caught speeding or disobeying road signs, you are violating these laws and can receive a ticket or fine.
 In such cases, your insurance coverage will usually stay intact but, depending on the severity of the traffic infraction, your premium may go up.
 Your insurance provider has the right to do this to mitigate its own risk.

 Insurance providers may not pay out for illegal activities

-So what happens when you are on the road, do something illegal, and end up in a collision?
+So, what happens when you are on the road, do something illegal like drink and drive, and end up in a collision?
 It depends on the circumstances, but your insurance company may have the right to refuse your claim.
-The wording in your policy may exclude coverage after certain events, such as if you are charged with impaired operation of a vehicle at the time of the collision.
+The wording in your policy may exclude coverage after certain events, including being charged with impaired operation of a vehicle at the time of the collision.